Please note: Timelines may vary depending on the partner university. These dates may vary so please plan ahead when submitting your application.

 Answers to application questions

 Recommenders are asked provide a letter detailing how they feel you will represent USC while abroad and how they believe you will benefit from this program.

 Your recommender will receive an email with directions on submitting a recommendation electronically.
-Be certain to confirm that s/hewill serve as your recommender before submitting her/his contact information.
+Be certain to confirm that they will serve as your recommender before submitting their contact information.

 You will need to submit answers the following questions in the application.
 Answers should be no more than 250 words in length.

 - Why are you interested in the International Exchange Program?
 How have you prepared for this experience, and how will it contribute to your personal and professional goals?

 - Explain why you chose the exchange university that you did.
 How did you arrive at your decision?